phax/peppol-commons/README.md

 * v6.2.4 - 2019-05-05
     * SMPClient got the possibility to configure "non-proxy hosts" using the configuration file setting `http.nonProxyHosts`
     * Update the Directory trust store to contain the new server certificates for `directory.peppol.eu` and `test-directory.peppol.eu`
-    * Added support for the new SMP transport profile `busdox-transport-as2-ver2p0` (PEPPOL AS2 profile v2)
+    * Added support for the new SMP transport profile `busdox-transport-as2-ver2p0` (Peppol AS2 profile v2)
-    * PEPPOL SBDH now supports reading UBL 2.2
+    * Peppol SBDH now supports reading UBL 2.2
-    * Added support for new SBDH text and binary payloads as specified in PEPPOL Business Message Envelope v1.2
+    * Added support for new SBDH text and binary payloads as specified in Peppol Business Message Envelope v1.2
 * v6.2.3 - 2019-01-18
-    * Updated to PEPPOL code lists version 4
+    * Updated to Peppol code lists version 4
 * v6.2.2 - 2018-11-30
     * Made process identifier scheme optional when using `SimpleIdentifierFactory`
 * v6.2.1 - 2018-11-22
     * Updated to ph-commons 9.2.0
     * Added a special truststore to access directory.peppol.eu and added this to the complete truststore as well
 * v6.2.0 - 2018-10-24
-    * Added SMP transport profile "PEPPOL AS4 v2"
+    * Added SMP transport profile "Peppol AS4 v2"
     * Removed all deprecated methods
     * Converted a runtime exception to a checked exception in `IPeppolURLProvider.getDNSNameOfParticipant`.
 The new exception class is called `PeppolDNSResolutionException`.
     * Added new class `SMPClientBadResponseException`